 Students will focus on writing, reading, and language skills via direct instruction and activities.
 There is a heavy emphasis on writing in this class and students will write for multiple purposes.
-Students will close-read literature and informational text to gain deeper understanding.
+Students will read grade level literature and make text-to-world and text-to-text connections, as well as focus on literary structure.
 In this class, students can expect to present work individually and in small groups.
 Critical thinking will be developed through research and analysis of literature and writing.